Ace4896/Codewars/README.md

 - C\#: .NET 6.0 or above
   - As of 2022-01-31, Codewars uses C# 8.0.
+- JavaScript/TypeScript: NodeJS v14.0 or above
+  - As of 2022-02-26, Codewars uses NodeJS v14.0 and TypeScript 3.8.
 - Python: 3.8 or above
   - As of 2022-02-03, Codewars uses Python 3.8.
 - Rust: 1.58 or above